 CoARC defines placement based on a three-year average of students graduating that have passed their required licensure exam and have gained employment in their field of study by the time of the report.
 The report is typically issued by March of the following year.
-This data was reported in the 2018 annual report.
+This data was reported in the 2020 annual report and covers the period from 2017-2019.

 Programmatic Alhambra Placement Rate Ontario Placement Rate Riverside Placement Rate Anaheim Placement Rate

-CoARC - Advanced 71% 69% - -
+CoARC - Advanced 72% 71% = -

 Respiratory Therapy,

 AS